Parma – Hilton Historical Society

 Chartered in Albany October 23, 1970

 Society Meeting House Building was constructed in 1995 on land located at the Parma Park 1300 Hilton Parma Corners Rd.
 North Entrance.
-The Society Meeting Room, Curator Office and Rest Facilities and Storage Garage are housed in this Facility.
+A portion of the museum, the Museum Curator’s Office, Rest Rooms and Storage Garage are housed in this Facility.

 Museum Addition was added in 2003.
 The Museum displays and the Office of the Town of Parma Historian are located in this portion of the Facility.